AdventOfVim/.github/profile/README.md

 <br>

 # Getting started
-Click [here](https://forms.gle/CW1jqB9HpKbqwUY78) to be part of the journey.
+Click [here](https://forms.gle/CW1jqB9HpKbqwUY78) to reserve your spot and be part of the journey.

 <br>